samuel-2018/tech_degree_project_10/client/README.md

 (The project’s CSS file was adapted from the file supplied for this project.
 The example HTML markup files were referenced when creating the React templates.)

+## How to start app

+Navigate to the root folder that contains this README file.
+Run ‘npm install’ to add dependencies.
+Run 'npm start' to launch app.
+Open 'http://localhost:3000/' in your browser.

 ## "Extra Credit" Features

 - Routes and stateless functional components for displaying: “Not Found”, “Forbidden”, and, for unhandled errors, “Error”.